Information for educational purposes only

 What the mod build changes

-The version third-party catalogues distribute is an unlimited-money build.
-That single change rewrites the economy: every upgrade screen that normally gates progress behind grinding becomes immediately available.
+The version third-party catalogues hand out is an unlimited-money build.
+That one change rewrites the economy.
+Every upgrade screen that normally locks progress behind grinding opens up right away.
 You can rebuild your fighter's punch power, jaw, stamina, and reach without first running thirty bouts to bank the coins.
-The roster, the physics, the AI, the replays: those all stay the same.
-The mod's only job is to remove the soft paywall on character development.
+The roster, the physics, the AI, and the replays all stay the same.
+The mod's only job is to drop the soft paywall on character growth.

 • Unlimited in-game money across all upgrade categories